Coralline Algae – What is it?

 - If you are doing regular water changes at least 1-2x’s monthly you may not need to dose magnesium and calcium, if not then you may need to test and dose these.
 Coralline Algae is a calcareous algae so it utilizes both magnesium and calcium in its structure and would not be able to reproduce without them.

 - Lighting is key.
 The most vibrant colored species of Coralline Algae are much like Goldilocks in regards to lighting.
 The intensity, or “PAR” level, of your lighting shouldn’t be too high or too low, and the duration of your photo period should be somewhat close to the natural duration of the sun.
 Your aquarium shouldn’t receive full intensity or “noon” lighting for 7 hours, because that is not natural.
 Modern LED lighting has come so far that now a days it can replicate sunrise and sunset and even lunar cycles.
+We recommend LED lighting or Hybrid LED/T5 lighting.

 Red Slime Algae – The Wannabe Algae

 - Reduce or temporarily eliminate your feedings.
 Cyano feeds on Phosphates (PO4), and nitrates (NO3).
-Putting a stop on your feedings will put a temporary halt on your fish food being converted to Cyano food.
+Putting a hold on your feedings will put a temporary halt on your fish food being converted to Cyano food.

 - Shorten your photo-period.
 Cyano needs nutrients and light in order to reproduce.
 The quickest method of ridding your tank is to turn the lights off for 24 hours (48 hours if it’s already at plague status).
 This should get you a foot hold on the situation, then continue your light cycle reduced by 1 or 2 hours per day.